 Main Skills: Creative Sound Design, Logic Pro, Reaper, Game audio: Wwise + Unreal Engine 4, Scripting with Blueprints, Foley/ Syncing, Field Recording, Sound Editing, Mixing,

-Additional Skills: Scoring for Film, Production Music, Underscores and Themes for podcasts.
+Additional Skills: Scoring for Film, Production Music, Underscores and Themes for podcasts, and visual media, Pro Tools

 Hi I’m Sarah Sherlock

 A sound designer, musician and field recordist from Dublin, Ireland, focused on creating compelling audio for video games.
 I come from a mixed world, with a range of sound + music production skills, In depth knowledge of the creative and technical requirements of bringing games and media to life with audio!
-I’ve an eclectic background in music production, composition, engineering and sound design.
-Throughout my life thus far, I have always been interested in creative culture, music, film & video games, and as I started to experiment with producing and recording my own music, collecting instruments and creating my own sounds, I found my passion in game audio!
-I’ve always been an avid gamer and so creating audio for games is the most rewarding experience for me.
+I’ve an eclectic background in music production and performance before getting into audio design.
+I have always been interested in creative media, music, film & video games, and as I started to experiment with producing and recording my own music, collecting instruments to create my own sounds, I found my passion in game audio.
+Designing audio for games is the most rewarding experience for me!

-I recently completed a Masters of Science in Sound & Music for Interactive Games at Leeds Beckett University, UK and graduating in Winter of 2020.
-Here I learned the skills of implementation of audio into game engines.
-Currently I am solo developing a first person indie horror game AmpHead, a game created for my masters final project where I programmed an interactive music system to break players expectancy of the threat of immediate danger in a horror game.
+I recently completed a post graduate in Sound & Music for Interactive Games at Leeds Beckett University, UK.
+Here I acquired the skills of implementation of audio into game engines to compliment my music and sound design skills.
+Currently I am looking for full time work , whilst freelancing.
+In my spare time I am also solo developing a first person indie horror game AmpHead, a game created for my masters final project where I programmed an interactive music system to break players expectancy of the threat of immediate danger in a horror game.
 Spooky stuff!

 “One reason I object to being called an engineer is that designation reinforces the notion that I’m mainly an operator of equipment.
 A sound designer should be more like a cinematographer and less like a camera operator.” -Randy Thom